Russ Harvey Consulting - Computer and Internet Services

 Obtaining personal information is much easier than it used to be.

-At one time you had to go to your bank, speak to a real person who would then compare your signature with a physical signature card stored at the bank to ensure that you were who you said you were before releasing funds or a providing a new credit card.
+At one time you had to go to your bank branch, speak to a real person who would then compare your signature with a physical signature card stored at the bank to ensure that you were who you said you were before releasing funds or a providing a new credit card.

 Credit Information Easily Accessed